manisrini/TournamentBracketSUI/README.md

 ## Example:

 Below is a sample example to show matchups from Round of 16.
-The matchups array count must be in a decreasing order (power of 2) for each successive rounds to generate the bracket view perfectly.
+The matchups array count must be in a decreasing order (power of 2) for each successive rounds to generate a perfect bracket view.

 For example ,
 Round 1 matchup count - 8